ComputationalIntelligenceGroup/MultiMap-documentation/ImageJExtension.md

 **3. Create Tile layer**

-Map Tools is a toolbox for creating Atlas maps.
+Map Tools is a toolbox for creating MultiMap maps.
 This toolbox is an ImageJ plugin that requires an image or folder with images and the following parameters as input:

     Map name (default: "map").
     Pixel tiles dimension (default: 256).